 Somewhere near Berwyn I followed a sign and to my left was a Jewel-Osco.
 Aha!

 Grocery stores had been on my potty break potential list.
 There were a few early shoppers and everybody I saw wore a mask.
 This would be the last time in five days that would be the case.
 I went inside, did my business, washed my hands, got back into Sally.
 Wiped my hands, my purse, the door handle, the keys, anything I’d touched with a wipe, then liberally applied sanitizer.
 Oh, what was that smell?!
 Tequila.
 The sanitizer smelled like tequila.

 Gas stations, I knew from previous experience, could be a bit sketchy.
 Grocery stores, with their emphasis on selling things people put in their mouths, tend to have cleaner facilities.
 (Tend to.
 We both know there are grocery store bathrooms that seem like a piece of fruit somebody forgot in the back of the crisper.)

 Announced by an ice cream shack topped with Jake and Elwood Blues, it should have been hard to miss.
 It wasn’t new, either: I could barely read the several wayside exhibits because their surfaces were warped and peeling and the text and images had faded.

 I had made my decision to do this trip quickly.
 The deadline for the Midwest Road Trip Adventures anthology was approaching – the whole project seemed to drop in my lap in a blink.
-I considered doin my research after the fourth, but knew that would give me all of about five days to do the actual writing.
-I decided in the morning, rented a vehicle by noon, picked it up at 5 pm, and thirteen hours and eighteen minutes later I was driving.
+I considered doing my research after the July 4th weekend, but knew that would give me all of about five days to do the actual writing.
+I decided on Monday morning, rented a vehicle by noon, picked it up at 5 pm, and thirteen hours and eighteen minutes later I was driving.

 It’s no wonder Jim thinks I’m crazy.